 The NCUA encourages credit unions to promote diversity and inclusion as a competitive advantage for their organizations.
 Doing so can inform business strategies that unleash employee potential, attract talent to develop innovative solutions to leverage business opportunities, and help you identify and meet the needs of underserved markets.

-To support credit unions’ efforts to promote diversity and inclusion, the NCUA designed a self-assessment material in coordination with other federal financial regulators (opens new window).
-The assessment helps credit unions evaluate their practices against five core standards:
+To support credit unions’ efforts to promote diversity and inclusion, the NCUA designed a self-assessment tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , helps credit unions evaluate their practices against five core standards:

 - Organization commitment to diversity and inclusion

 - Workforce profile and employment practices

 The assessment outlines best practices in diversity and inclusion that you can use at any stage of your institution’s journey.
 You can download and complete the NCUA’s self-assessment form at any time to evaluate your institution’s performance.
 The NCUA encourages credit unions to assess their performance each year.
 You are not required to submit your results to the NCUA.

 The NCUA solicits electronic self-assessment submissions through a secure portal on an annual basis.
 All credit union CEOs, Chairmen, Diversity Officers, and POCs listed on the credit union’s latest Call Report will receive a unique link to submit a self-assessment.
 Credit unions can submit a CUDSA between October 1 and January 31 each year.
 For questions about the self-assessment, please contact the NCUA's Office of Minority & Women Inclusion at CUDiversity@NCUA.GOV.